IrvingRondon/IrvingRondon.github.io/README.md

 Research Assistant, National Institute of Astrophysics, Optics, and Electronics, Mexico	2011--2016.

-## Projects and   research publications
+## Projects and   research publications in Optics
 ### An analytical approximation to measure the extinction cross-section using: Localized Waves
 -Journal of Physics Communications 6 015003(2022).
 [Link](https://iopscience.iop.org/article/10.1088/2399-6528/ac3ec4)

-We present a general expression for the optical theorem in terms of Localized Waves.
-This representation is well-known and commonly used to generate Frozen waves, Xwaves, and other propagation invariant beams.
-We analyze several examples using different input beam sources on a circular detector to measure the extinction cross-section.

 ### Acoustic spin and  orbital angular momentum  using  evanescent Bessel beams
 -Journal of Physics Communications,  5, 8 085015 (2021).